Persian Inscriptions on Indian Monuments: Book contents

-In addition to Arabic, Persian and Urdu inscriptions, there are also bilingual and even trilingual inscriptions (for example, in Arabic combined with regional languages such as Gujarati, Bengali, Tamil and Malayalam, or Persian combined with provincial languages such as Kannada, Telugu, Oriya, Tamil, Gujarati and Marathi).
+In addition to Arabic, Persian and Urdu inscriptions, there are also bilingual and even trilingual inscriptions (for example, in Arabic combined with regional languages such as Gujarati, Bengali, Tamil and Malayalam, or Persian combined with provincial languages such as Kannada, Telugu, Odia, Tamil, Gujarati and Marathi).
 Persian and mixed Quranic Arabic with Persian have been used alongside many other languages, including Sanskrit, Hindi, English, Portuguese and many others.
-Examples of such inscriptions can be found in Qutb Minar at New Delhi, the Tomb of Akbar the Great at Sikandara, the Adina Mosque at Pandua (Bengal), the Taj Mahal at Agra and many other locations.
-In addition, Arabic and Persian inscriptions can be found written in various different popular scripts or styles of Islamic Persian Calligraphy, including Kufi, Naskh, Thuluth, Riqa and Nastaliq.
+Examples of such inscriptions can be found in Qutb Minar at New Delhi, the Akbar's tomb at Sikandara, Kanpur Dehat, Uttar Pradesh, the Adina Mosque at Pandua, Malda, West Bengal, the Taj Mahal at Agra and many other locations.
+In addition, Arabic and Persian inscriptions can be found written in various different popular scripts or styles of Islamic Persian calligraphy, including Kufi, Naskh, Thuluth, Ruqʿah and Nastaliq.
 The book describes many palaces, forts, tombs and mosques inscribed with Persian Inscriptions.